fanoframework/fanoframework.github.io/utilities/using-loggers/index.md

 ### Suppress logging

 `TNullLogger` is logger implementation that does nothing.
 It is provided so developer can disable logging.

+### Logging to STDOUT

+`TStdOutLogger` is logger implementation that will output log message to STDOUT.

 ### Log to several medium